prajwalsrinivasa/prometheus_installation/README.md

       targetPort: 9090
       nodePort: 30000
  ```
+ **
- ** I have installed Kubernetes in local so i have used NodePort service to access the same like localhost:<nodeport> = localhost:30000
+ I have installed Kubernetes in local so i have used NodePort service to access the same like localhost:/<nodeport>/ = localhost:30000 and here 30000 is the nodeport number